Are we failing our youngest dual language learners?: New data insights on child care language environments

 For an invaluable review of the persistence of deficit-based views in early childhood research, see “Who is Centered?
 A Systematic Review of Early Childhood Researchers’ Descriptions of Children and Caregivers From Linguistically Minoritized Communities,” by Xigrid Soto-Boykin, Anne Larson, et al.

-A mismatch between science and practice around dual language learners
+A mismatch between science and practice around children who are DLLs

 The science around early childhood development and multilingualism couldn’t be clearer: